Training & Behavior

 With years of experience and advanced formal education, our veterinarians can provide new pet owners with training tips to help puppies grow into calm, obedient adults.
 Through the use of rewards-based training techniques, puppy owners can condition their pets in house-training and to respond to a variety of commands that will keep pets safe and sound.

 Because of a cat’s unique need to have a stimulating environment, training can take on a different feel.
 However, kittens can be trained to use a litter box and with the right tools and a proper environment, owners can avoid a number of adult cat behavior issues.
+Our doctors offer feline behavior modification and training for a number of issues ranging from inter-cat aggression to basic training.

 Anxiety and Aggression